 The type of medicine prescribed and the duration of treatment can vary from person to person.
 It depends on various factors such as:

-- The type of malaria that you have.
+- The type of plasmodium infection.

-- The severity of your symptoms.
+- The severity of symptoms.

 How can malaria be prevented?